DavidStewartLDN/engineerIq-prototype/src/pages/team/index.md

   our clients with any and all questions they may have.
 We have a great wealth of experience across the Dairy, Food & Beverage Industry and we are ready to help you with the continuous improvement and new projects.
-intro:
-  blurbs:
+people:
+  profiles:
-    - image: /img/coffee.png
+    - image: /img/person-placeholder.jpg
+      name: Andrew Lyons
       text: >
         Andrew is a global expert in dairy design, production and capex planning.
 Having graduated from Newcastle University in 1989 he started on the Graduate training scheme with the APV Group the leaders in dairy engineering.
 Joining Tetra Pak in 2005 he worked across Europe and Asia building dairy and food facilities.

+        Andrew started his own consultancy with the support of Arla Foods in 2008 and work for Arla UK and Denmark, Robert Wiseman Dairies, Muller and Yeo Valley in the UK and Tipperary Co-op in Ireland.
+Andrew has a rare blend of experience in modern innovation in greenfield dairy sites as well as an appreciation of legacy technologies and the ability to get the best out of well established systems.
+His more specialised expertise includes waste minimisation, energy management optimisation, operational excellence through changing existing practices and introducing novel technologies to existing facilities.

+        Andrew has helped many dairy global brand leaders technically innovate to meet the demands of consumers and create more profitable and sustainable organisations.

-    - image: /img/coffee-gear.png
+    - image: /img/person-placeholder.jpg
+      name: Richard Pettifor
       text: >
         Richard is a Chemical Engineer by training and has worked as process engineer and project manager on a varied range of food related projects since 1988.
 His experience covers everything from cheese, yogurt, flavoured milks and milk powders to ready meals, brewery and beverage systems, juice processing and infant formula manufacture.
 With a strong schedule management discipline and contracting skills, Richard will ensure our clients’ needs are met.

+        In his spare time, Richard enjoys being outdoors - walking, running, cycling or swimming – the further the better.

-    - image: /img/tutorials.png
+    - image: /img/person-placeholder.jpg
+      name: Bill Kirkland
       text: >
+        Bill is our Automation specialist.
+His interests are the drive to the integrated digital factory, high availability architectures and legacy system migration.
-        He has spent the majority of his working life in the Dairy, Food & Beverage Industry and has held global management positions with APV and later Invensys and SPX.His work with Global Brand Leaders in the industry has delivered process plants of exceptional performance meeting or exceeding world class metrics.
+        He has spent the majority of his working life in the Dairy, Food & Beverage Industry and has held global management positions with APV and later Invensys and SPX.
+His work with Global Brand Leaders in the industry has delivered process plants of exceptional performance meeting or exceeding world class metrics.

-    - image: /img/meeting-space.png
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        Bill is a reluctant gardener who enjoys solving puzzles and, if the weather’s fine, a round of golf.

   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their